Controlling spatial correlation in k-space interpolation networks for MRI reconstruction: denoising versus apparent blurring: Discussion

-We demonstrated that a purely data consistency-driven k-space interpolation network can be further extended with a model-based image-space regularizer minimizing for the inherent noise amplification.
-Consequently, the network is exposed to recurrent information on its own behavior in a self-informed manner.
-A trade-off between denoising and apparent blurring can be effectively achieved through supervised optimization of the eigenpixel maps, enabled by the availability of a linear GRAPPA g-factor as a theoretical reference.
-In contrast, due to the absence of a well-defined target for the pixel contamination maps, the entire nonlinear processing chain—including the LReLU scaling factors—remains unconstrained, relying on self-adjustment during training.
-This approach is supported by the results in Figure \ref{fig:Figure9_Reconstruction_Performance_Regularization_Variants_FLASH_T1w}, where the influence of regularization components on noise amplification can be assessed under conditions free from residual aliasing.
-Notably, even when limited training data are available, the strong regularization applied in GIF-RAKI relative to the amount of k-space data is still effective in suppressing the Gaussian noise component (as shown in Figure \ref{fig:Figure8_Reconstruction_Performance_RAKI_Variants_FLASH_T1w}).
-However, this comes at the cost of introducing residual aliasing artifacts, which may be masked by the elevated noise levels present in the RAKI reconstruction.
+We also demonstrated that a purely data consistency-driven k-space interpolation network can be further extended with image-space variance regularizers.
+In this self-informed framework, the network is exposed to recurrent information regarding its own behavior.
+A trade-off between denoising and apparent blurring can be effectively achieved through supervised optimization of the generalized g-factor and apparent blurring maps.
+Due to the absence of a well-defined target for the pixel contamination maps, we chose to impose constraints not directly on the nonlinearity itself, but rather on its visual perception.
+Thus, apparent blurring regularization is primarily tailored for human observers rather than for setting an explicit level of nonlinearity.

-As the level of nonlinearity increases due to higher accelerations, the network increasingly relies on foreign pixels to reconstruct a single output pixel, suppressing the eigenpixel term.
-In extremely nonlinear scenarios, the highest contribution can even come from different coordinates, suggesting that a random pixel would hold more information about the given pixel than its actual counterpart in the input.

-Backpropagating through the computational graph twice via autodifferentiation increased the computational load and time, as well as limiting the channel dimension and resolution of the variance maps for the image-space branch.
-The additional demand on GPU memory for the image-space branch is a limitation of this approach.
-Furthermore, an adequate ML framework and gradient computation are crucial to avoid vanishing gradients along the computational graph.
-Another limitation is computation time.
-The algorithm in this study was developed for demonstration purposes only and has not been optimized for use in clinical practice.